WHYAMERICASUCKS.COM

 Watch MBTA and transportation money, Medicaid and hospital procurement, housing and shelter spending, energy and utility decisions, school and university contracts, and disaster or climate resilience projects.

-The transit system, healthcare administration, housing and shelter agencies, higher-education procurement, and utility or climate infrastructure boards are where the strongest overlap stories are likely to appear.
+The transit system, healthcare administration, housing and shelter agencies, higher-education procurement, and utility or climate infrastructure boards are the main overlap lanes.

 More Stories